 Canadian authorities advise Canadian citizens must enter Canada on a Canadian passport if arriving by air.

-Canadian authorities invite Canadian citizens travelling or living overseas to register their details on the Canadian consular registrar.
+Canadian authorities invite Canadian citizens travelling or living overseas to check what Canadian consular services they can provide abroad at About consular services - Travel.gc.ca and the Canadian Consular Services Charter and to register their details on the Canadian consular registrar.

-Regarding visa enquiries for Canadian citizens travelling overseas, Canadian authorities advise every foreign country or territory decides who can enter or exit through its borders and that Canadian authorities cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.
+Visa enquiries for Canadian citizens travelling overseas - Canadian authorities advise every foreign country or territory decides who can enter or exit through its borders and that Canadian authorities cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.
 For information on visa and entry requirements applicable to Canadian citizens, Canadian authorities advise to check these requirements with the Foreign Representatives in Canada.

 Canadian citizens travelling or living overseas who wish to vote in Canadian elections should contact the Consular Section of the Canadian High Commission in Canberra for information and assistance.

 For assistance to Canadian citizens, please contact us at [email protected].
 At any time, you may also contact the 24/7 Canadian Emergency Watch and Response Center in Ottawa (email: [email protected] – phone +1 613 996 8885 with call collect accepted where available).
 Please also check the phone directories, including list of phone numbers for emergencies and assistance in New Caledonia (OPT NC) and in Wallis-and-Futuna (SPT WF).
 The Canadian Consular Services Charter can be found at Canadian Consular Services Charter - Travel.gc.ca.